CUSTOM WINE + walking TOUR: amalfi COAST

 B, D • Hotel in Ravello

 DAY 3 – HIKE AMALFI’s VALLEY OF THE MILLS

 Today’s hiking destination is Amalfi, once a formidable sea power equal to Venice, Pisa, and Genoa.
 We head into the wooded hills, passing tiny vineyards, limoneti (lemon groves), medieval ruins, and the town of Pontone.
 A gradual descent follows a stream in the Valle dei Mulini (Valley of the Mills) down to Amalfi.

 Once in town, we’ll visit a limoncello factory and see how this famous lemon liquor is made.
 There will be time for lunch and sightseeing in the magnificent Amalfi Cathedral or at the town’s well-stocked wine shop.
 We then shuttle to Furore and our next hotel, owned by cousins of highly regarded winemaker Marisa Cuomo.
-Our pre-dinner tasting features Cuomo’s wines, produced from ancient terraced vineyards.
-Dinner at the hotel offers such regional fare as grilled zucchini with mint; baccala (salt cod) with fennel fronds, red peppercorns, and arugula; and scamorza (melted smoked cheese) wrapped in lemon leaves.
+We’ll take a look at her pre-phylloxera vines, then drink her wines with dinner at the hotel, which features such regional fare as grilled zucchini with mint; baccala (salt cod) with fennel fronds, red peppercorns, and arugula; and scamorza (melted smoked cheese) wrapped in lemon leaves.
 Mamma mia!

 B, D • L’Hostaria di Bacco